 - the prisoner(s) you’re visiting.

-Each prison has a different allowance for the number of people visiting and the length of your visit.
-Most prisons allow either 1 visit for 2 hours or 2 visits for 1 hour each week.
+Each prison has a different allowance for the number of people visiting.
+They allow visits for an hour at a time each week due to social distance regulations.

 Find information about centre visiting arrangements.